Origen: Transmission of knowledge

 Origen cites Hermippus of Smyrna to argue that Pythagoras owed a debt to Judaism.

+Legacy

 Influence on the later church

 Athanasius of Alexandria, shown standing in this 1876 oil painting by Vasily Surikov, was deeply influenced by Origen's teachings.

 Before the Crises

 Origen is often seen as the first major Christian theologian.
 Though his orthodoxy had been questioned in Alexandria while he was alive, after Origen's death Pope Dionysius of Alexandria became one of the foremost proponents of Origen's theology.
 Every Christian theologian who came after him was influenced by his theology, whether directly or indirectly.
 Origen's contributions to theology were so vast and complex, however, that his followers frequently emphasized drastically different parts of his teachings to the expense of other parts.
 Dionysius emphasized Origen's subordinationist views, which led Dionysius to deny the unity of the Trinity, causing controversy throughout North Africa.
 At the same time, Origen's other disciple Theognostus of Alexandria taught that the Father and the Son were "of one substance".

 For centuries after his death, Origen was regarded as the bastion of orthodoxy, and his philosophy practically defined Eastern Christianity.
 Origen was revered as one of the greatest of all Christian teachers; he was especially beloved by monks, who saw themselves as continuing in Origen's ascetic legacy.
 As time progressed, however, Origen became criticized under the standard of orthodoxy in later eras, rather than the standards of his own lifetime.
 In the early fourth century, the Christian writer Methodius of Olympus criticized some of Origen's more speculative arguments but otherwise agreed with Origen on all other points of theology.
 Peter of Antioch and Eustathius of Antioch criticized Origen as heretical.

 Both orthodox and heterodox theologians claimed to be following in the tradition Origen had established.
 Athanasius of Alexandria, the most prominent supporter of the Holy Trinity at the First Council of Nicaea, was deeply influenced by Origen, and so were Basil of Caesarea, Gregory of Nyssa, and Gregory of Nazianzus (the "Cappadocian Fathers").
 At the same time, Origen deeply influenced Arius of Alexandria and later followers of Arianism.
 Although the extent of the relationship between the two is debated, in antiquity, many orthodox Christians believed that Origen was the true and ultimate source of the Arian heresy.